creare-com/podpac/doc/source/developer/specs/nodes.md

         Default is None, in which case all coordinates found are returned.
 Otherwise, only the first `number` of coordinates are returned, based on the `sortby` specified.
 If number is <0, the the last `number` of coordinates are returned. sortby : str, optional
         Default is 'size'. `sortby` should be in ['size', 'extents'].
 If 'size', the returned coordinates are sorted by the number of coordinates in the dimension, with the largest first.
 If 'extents', the returned coordinates are sorted by the largest geographical extent.
-In case of ties, the sorting looks at the other option to break the tie.
+In case of ties, the sorting looks at the other option to break the tie. stop_type : list, optional
+        List of node types where search should be stopped.
+By default, searches stop at DataSource and Compositor nodes.
+Remove the compositor node to search for native coordinates of individual files, but this may take a long time.

     Returns
     --------